youqad/Neurorobotics_Navigation-Strategies/Lab2_Navigation_Strategies.md

 | $β = 8 (α = 0.4, γ = 0.9)$  | 56.03  | 3.40  |

 We observe that as $β$ increases, ....
+This is because, $β$ is an exploration-exploitation trade-off parameter: for $β$ ≥ 0, the bigger $β$ is, the more the robot tends to exploit the seemingly most effective choice; the lower $β$ is, the more the robot tends to explore the choices.

-For $β$ ≥ 0, the bigger $β$ is, the more the robot tends to exploit the seemingly most effective choice; the lower $β$ is, the more the robot tends to explore the choices.
+####  $γ$ Test

 Finally, we test the impact of the parameter $γ$ by comparing three different combanitions: